vsridha/sv-mbirct/README.md

 the file if available, or computes/stores it if not.

 If the choice of prior-model for MBIR in the [.reconparams] is "CNN", then the CNN model parameters are required.
-For the accompanying demo, we pre-trained the CNN.
+For the accompanying demo, we pre-trained the CNN for different noise levels.
 The CNN parameters are stored as TensorFlow checkpoint files under the directory

      ./data/TF_checkpoint/sigma_<noiselevel>

 where <noiselevel> is a positive integer between 1-255 specified by the <sigma_n> parameter in the [.priorparams].
+Within this folder there are 3 files that store the architecture and parameters of the CNN model:

+     <Checkpoint_basename>-<EpochNum>.index
+     <Checkpoint_basename>-<EpochNum>.meta
+     <Checkpoint_basename>-<EpochNum>.data

+By default, the model pertaining to the latest training epoch is loaded.
+However, if neeeded, there is also a simple way to load the model pertaining to a specific epoch (see command line structure in accompanying demo script).

+By default, GPU acceleration is enabled for the CNN TensorFlow routines.
+However, using only CPU processing is allowed, though it is much slower (see command line structure in accompanying demo script).

 ## References